Why I Don’t Recommend The Boy in the Striped Pajamas as Holocaust Lit

 One example of this is the children’s picture book Angel Girl by Laurie Friedman, which was based on Angel at the Fence.
 This “true love story set during the Holocaust” was one that was featured on Oprah – and was ultimately revealed to be fake.
 The man had claimed a girl had given him apples across a fence in a concentration camp and the two later met on a blind date in America.
 None of it happened.
 His memoir and movie deal were canceled, and I believe the picture book was recalled, but my library ended up with a copy.

 A final example is the NYT Bestseller The Tattooist of Auschwitz (see my full review here).
 Not only was this “fictionalized memoir” unrealistic, it’s been a BESTSELLER and people are believing many of the events happened.
 The Auschwitz Museum and Memorial released a statement saying they cannot recommend the book due to the high number of inaccuracies.
+If the point of learning about the Holocaust is to honor the victims, then it might be important when a particular book is getting slammed.

 Yes, I love historical fiction.